London Science School Day Trips

 Sphere Science – Buggies Workshop

 In this 90 minute interactive workshop, students will each build and test a buggy powered by a balloon.
 They will work out all the independent variables and choose one to investigate its effect on a dependant variable.

-Emirates Aviation Experience Guided Tour
+Emirates Aviation Experience Exhibition